shaziasheikh-2025/Coffee-Sales-Dashboard/README.md

-# Coffee-Sales-Dashboard(nteractive Dashboard creation using MS Excel)
+# Coffee-Sales-Dashboard(Interactive Dashboard creation using MS Excel)
 ## Project Description
 The goal of this project is to create a dashboard of sales data for coffee store.
 The objective was crystal clear: transform raw data into actionable insights that drive smarter business decisions.
 The project involved a meticulous process, from collecting data to crafting visualizations that offer deep insights.